spotlightpa/poor-richard/content/newsletters/papost/_index.md

 published = 2020-09-03T01:15:52.230Z
 title = "Sign up for PA Post"
-description = "Sign up for PA Post, Spotlight PA's free daily newsletter" blurb = "Every weekday, you'll get the top news from across Pennsylvania, plus other good reads, helpful tips, and some fun, too.
-It's like your morning bowl of oats, but with marshmallows." linktitle = "PA Post" weight = 2 modal-exclude = true layout = "newsletters-archive"
+description = "Sign up for PA Post, Spotlight PA's free daily newsletter" blurb = "Every weekday, you’ll get the top news from across Pennsylvania, plus other good reads, helpful tips, and some fun, too.
+It's like your morning bowl of oats, but with marshmallows." linktitle = "PA Post" modal-exclude = true layout = "newsletters-archive"